Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/begin/tcc_synchronous_pwm_channels/readme.md

 -----
 ## Description:

-> The Timer Counter for Control Applications (TCC) module is configured to generate synchronous 2 or 3 phase PWM signals with dead time.
+> This application example shows how to use Timer Counter for Control Applications (TCC) module to generate PWM signals.
+The TCC is configured to generate synchronous 2 or 3 phase PWM signals with dead time.
 The duty cycle of the PWM signals is updated in the period interrupt handler.

 ## Modules/Technology Used: